 The Gilbert Town Council voted on June 19 to leave secondary property tax rates unchanged.
 The current rate of $1.15 per $100 of secondary assessed value has been in place since 2002, and will remain unchanged through at least fiscal year 2007 – 2008.

 The astronomical home value appreciation Gilbert saw in 2005 and 2006 has resulted in significant increases in assessed value.
-My home's assessed value increased 64.71% in that time.
-With tax rates remaining unchanged and valuation increased, simple math tells you that my actual property taxes have increased.
+My home’s assessed value increased 64.71% in that time.
+With tax rates remaining unchanged and valuation increased, simple math tells you that my actual property taxes have increased, and that’s why promoting your property is important if you want to sell it someday, for this there are services that help you list your property online in case you want to sell it someday.

 The Town Council vote was 4 – 3.
 The three members that voted against (Mayor Steve Berman and council members Dave Crozier and Don Skousen) the rate were hoping to lower the rate to $1.05 – $1.10.
 Vice Mayor Steve Urie and council members Linda Abbott, Joan Krueger and Les Presmyk voted in favor of keeping the rate at $1.15.